 AKO SI ANNA.

 Hi!
-I'm Anna Balagtas (she/they) and I'm queer Filipina settler on the ancestral lands of the Attawandaron/Chonnonton, the Anishinaabe, and Haudenosaunee peoples and the treaty lands and territory of the Mississaugas of the Credit (Guelph, ON).
+I'm Anna Balagtas (she/they) and I'm a first-generation queer Filipina settler on the ancestral lands of the Attawandaron/Chonnonton, the Anishinaabe, and Haudenosaunee peoples and the treaty lands and territory of the Mississaugas of the Credit (Guelph, ON).

 In 2020, I founded Pocket Doula, a landing space for folks to learn more about reproductive justice and birthwork in the Canadian context.
 In 2021, I became the Executive Director of Cornerstone Birthwork International in which I help develop training and curriculum focused on full spectrum birthwork.
 The training is called Capstone Canada.
 In Capstone, the modules are focused on radical and political carework ie. supporting sex workers, supporting undocumented folks and migrant rights, supporting incarcerated birthing people, etc.

 In my work today, I'm focused on community collaborations that disrupts and dismantles systems that no longer serve us and I'm seeking ways to become co-conspirators with folks who want to move towards a path of liberation through reproductive justice and community organizing.

 HOW DID POCKET DOULA COME TO BE?

 Before I became a birthworker, I was (and sometimes still am) a nanny for different families in Toronto.
 I love all my kiddos so fiercely.
 I love their parents too.
 As I was moving through the childcare world, I knew that this line of carework wasn't my forever calling.
 Though I loved witnessing kids and their magic as well as supporting the parents support themselves - I felt there was something bigger.